raulpe7eira/blockr/README.md

 # Blockr

-This code corresponds to the [Elixir Course by Grox.io](https://grox.io/about-product/elixir) lab.
+This code corresponds to the [Elixir Course by Grox.io](https://grox.io/about-product/elixir) lab by [Bruce Tate](https://twitter.com/redrapids).

 > The project simulates a Tetris game.